 The work permit for your spouse in the UK is dependent on various factors.
-Your course selection is a critical deciding factor of whether your spouse will be allowed to work in the UK or not.
+Your course selection is a critical deciding factor in whether your spouse will be allowed to work in the UK or not.
 For course programs that are 12 months or longer, a work permit is granted to the spouse in most cases, but the situation may vary for some.

 Government-sponsored students have the upper hand in this case, and their spouses are easily granted a work permit.